Super Show-Down (2018)

-The 2018 Super Show-Down was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the inaugural Super Show-Down and took place on October 6, 2018, at the Melbourne Cricket Ground in Melbourne, Victoria, Australia, held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
-This was WWE's first pay-per-view event held in Australia.
+The 2018 Super Show-Down was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE, held for wrestlers from the promotion's main roster brands, Raw, SmackDown, and 205 Live.
+It was the inaugural Super Show-Down and took place on Saturday, October 6, 2018, at the Melbourne Cricket Ground in Melbourne, Victoria, Australia.
+The event aired live at 7:00 p.m.
+Australian Eastern Time (5:00 a.m.
+Eastern Time) and was WWE's only PPV and livestreaming event held in Australia until Elimination Chamber in 2024.

 Ten matches were contested at the event.
 In the main event, Triple H defeated The Undertaker in a No Disqualification match that was billed as the "Last Time Ever".
 In the penultimate match, Daniel Bryan defeated The Miz to earn a match for SmackDown's WWE Championship.
 In other prominent matches, The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) defeated Braun Strowman, Dolph Ziggler, and Drew McIntyre, AJ Styles defeated Samoa Joe by submission in a no countout, no disqualification match to retain the WWE Championship, and Buddy Murphy defeated Cedric Alexander to win 205 Live's WWE Cruiserweight Championship.

 The event was met with mixed to positive reception from critics.
-Although the six man tag team match, Cruiserweight Championship, SmackDown Tag Team Championship, and WWE Championship matches were highly praised, the Daniel Bryan vs. The Miz match and the main event were subject to criticism.
+Although the six-man tag team match, Cruiserweight Championship, SmackDown Tag Team Championship, and WWE Championship matches were highly praised, the Daniel Bryan vs. The Miz match and the main event were subject to criticism.
+The event returned the following year in Saudi Arabia with the name restylized as "Super ShowDown" (no hyphen), but it was discontinued after the 2020 event, which was also in Saudi Arabia.

 Production

 Background

-The event was held at the Melbourne Cricket Ground in Melbourne, Victoria, Australia.
+The inaugural Super Show-Down was held at the Melbourne Cricket Ground in Melbourne, Victoria, Australia, marking WWE's first pay-per-view and livestreaming event held in Australia.

-On June 16, 2018, the American professional wrestling promotion WWE announced that they would be returning to Australia to hold its first-ever pay-per-view (PPV) and livestreaming event there.
-The event was titled Super Show-Down and was scheduled to be held on October 6, 2018, at the Melbourne Cricket Ground in Melbourne, Victoria.
-It featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions.
-Although WWE has had tours in Australia over the years, the company's last big event to be held in the country was the Global Warning Tour in 2002.
-In addition to airing on traditional pay-per-view worldwide, the event was available to livestream on the WWE Network.
+On June 16, 2018, the American professional wrestling promotion WWE announced that the company would be returning to Australia to hold its first-ever pay-per-view (PPV) and livestreaming event in the country, featuring wrestlers from the Raw, SmackDown, and 205 Live brand divisions.
+The event was titled Super Show-Down and was scheduled to be held on Saturday, October 6, 2018, at the Melbourne Cricket Ground in Melbourne, Victoria, Australia.
+Although WWE held tours in Australia over the years, the company's last big event to be held in the country was the Global Warning Tour in 2002.
+In addition to airing live at 7:00 p.m.
+Australian Eastern Time (5:00 a.m.
+Eastern Time) on traditional PPV worldwide, the event was available to livestream on the WWE Network.